Economic growth prospects that rival Asia's

 Traffic to, from, and within Africa is projected to grow about 6 percent per year for the next 20 years, driven by the economic outlook, increasing trade links, and the growing middle class.

 Although air travel to and from Europe is Africa's largest market, stronger growth to and from emerging markets and within Africa indicates more balance in the future.
 Today, flows to Europe account for half of all Africa traffic.
 In 20 years, that share is projected to fall to one-third, owing to growth in emerging markets.

-Africa is forecast to require close to 1,100 new airplanes over the next 20 years.
-Approximately 70 percent of forecast deliveries will support growth.
-Replacement of the existing aging fleet is also an important component of demand in Africa where the average in-service age of the fleet has declined by almost 20 percent since 2004.
-Single-aisle airplanes will account for the largest share of deliveries, while widebody airplanes will account for nearly half of the value of deliveries to Africa.
+Africa is forecast to require about 1,100 new airplanes over the next 20 years, approximately two-thirds of which will expand the region's fleet.
+Replacing the aging fleet is also an important component of demand.
+Although the average in-service age of Africa's mainline fleet has declined by approximately 25 percent over the past decade, it remains higher than the world average.

 Single-aisle airplanes will continue to be the largest segment of African airline deliveries.
 They can serve the majority of routes in Africa's top three markets, where their versatility and ability to provide higher service levels make them attractive.
 Widebody airplanes, purchased by airlines that fly high-density and long-range routes, will account for almost half of the total delivery value to African airlines.